waikato-datamining/image-dataset-converter/README.md

 ### Locating files

 Readers tend to support input via file lists.
-The `img-find` tool can generate these.
+The `idc-find` tool can generate these.

 ```